Forrest-Z/movel_seirios_msgs/src/hardware_status/README.md

 Subscribes to sensor\_msgs/Image topic published by camera driver.

-### Other hardware
+### Other Hardwares

-State of other hardware not mentioned above is determined by checking whether the respective driver nodes are running.
+Subscribes to topics of any type published by other hardware drivers not mentioned above.